dark-kitt/wordpress-theme-vue/README.md

 #### .env

 The last step is to create the `.env` file inside of the `/configs` theme directory.
-Please copy and paste the `.example.env` file insdie of the `./web/app/themes/example/configs` directory.
+Please copy and paste the `.example.env` file inside of the `./web/app/themes/example/configs` directory.

 Ok, that was a lot of instructions, but now you are done!
 Just install all necessary packages with `yarn` and start the front-end system by calling `yarn dev`.
 Afterward, all the necessary output should be created inside of the `/www` directory to make our example project visible at `example.kitt`.